top of page

 Get to Know Us and Our Ducks

 Ancona Acres was born in 2018 when we decided to add ducks.
 When first deciding which breed to get, Anconas stood out because of their unique looks, heat tolerance, cold hardiness, and calm disposition.
 They also are prolific layers, laying an average of 240 eggs each year.
 Anconas are a dual purpose breed, meaning they can be used for both eggs and meat.
 Being a heritage breed means they will be with you and lay longer than commercial breeds.
 They will lay for five to eight years and can live ten years.
 After a lot of searching, we bought our first seven Ancona ducks and the rest is history.
-What started out as a little hobby quickly grew, and five years later we still enjoy our ducks as much as ever.
+What started out as a little hobby quickly grew, and six years later we still enjoy our ducks as much as ever.

 We do not use large scale hatchery birds in our breeding program.
-Our breeding stock comes from other small NPIP breeders across the United States.
-We introduce new bloodlines every couple of years.
-We have spent the past five years developing our Anconas for size, conformation, and most importantly, temperament.
-We also work on maintaining broodiness, always keeping hens in our breeding flock that display this trait.
+Our stock comes from other small NPIP breeders across the United States.
+We introduce new bloodlines every few years.
+In short, we do the best we can to produce quality Anconas, and we love working with this amazing landrace breed.
+Please reach out with any questions.
+Thank you for visiting our website!

 〰️Angie